 Aluminium treatment also conveys coating in a way that is clear and beautiful.
 Chemical treatments are available to help minimize oxidation in aluminium for many aeronautic applications while its chemical and anodizing are bio-compatible, enhancing the suitability of aluminium for medical purposes

 Other physical and electrical properties

-Cast aluminum boasts of better heat and electrical conductivity than steel.
+Aluminium injection molding boasts of better heat and electrical conductivity than steel.
 This is one of the reasons why aluminium has widespread in cooking and catering applications than steel-based kitchenwares.

 Aluminium pots and cookware boil and cook faster than steel because of their ability to conduct more heat faster.
 Aluminium’s thermal conductivity is almost 4 times that of steel.
 Aluminium also has high electrical conductivity than steel, allowing for a higher electrical discharge rate that is almost 5 times higher than steel.